-22) The current funding arrangement of SUPP projects has resulted in some inequities.
-As ratepayers have on average benefited more from SUPP projects than they have paid to install underground power retrospectively, ratepayers have been subsidised

-- by taxpayers and Western Power customers, who have paid more than they have benefited from SUPP projects. - 23) Any future funding arrangements should minimise the extent to which one group of beneficiaries subsidises another. - 24) It may be equitable for any future State Government contributions to continue at a higher level than the proposed 5 to 10 per cent if the subsidy is directed towards areas with lower property values.
-However, projects should only proceed if ratepayers are willing to pay their share (after taking into account any Government contributions).
+- 21) The current funding arrangement of SUPP projects has resulted in some inequities.
+As ratepayers have on average benefited more from SUPP projects than they have paid to install underground power retrospectively, ratepayers have been subsidised by taxpayers, who have paid more than they have benefited from SUPP projects. - 22) Any future funding arrangements should minimise the extent to which one group of beneficiaries subsidises another. - 23) It may be equitable for any future State Government contributions to continue at a higher level than the proposed 5 to 10 per cent if the subsidy is directed towards areas with lower property values and/or lower socioeconomic index.
+However, projects should only proceed if there is likely to be a net benefit overall.